rakeshbala/ShiftDelete/README.md

 ShiftDelete
 ===========

-A permanently delete workflow for mac  that skips the trash.
+A 'Permanently delete files and folders' workflow for mac  that skips the trash.
-Work in Progress (Using might result in loss of files)